The Hungarian government had a dream back in 2012: reducing fatal road accidents to half by 2020, decreasing it to near zero by 2050.

 About the clienC

 This project was realized by multiple participants: the National Police Headquarters, the Ministry of Internal Affairs and the Administrative and Electronic Public Services Central Office (KEKKH) consortium.

-In Hungary, a nation-wide traffic enforcement system, so called VÉDA, was implemented between 2012 and 2015 (first phase), aiming the increase of traffic safety on the roads.
-The system consists of mobile and fixed Complex Traffic Control Points that work accordingly with the European Union directive of the reduction of fatal traffic accidents.
+In Hungary, a nationwide traffic enforcement system, called VÉDA, was implemented between 2012 and 2015 (first phase), aiming to increase traffic safety on the roads.
+The VÉDA system consists of mobile and fixed Complex Traffic Control Points that work accordingly to the European Union directive for the reduction of fatal traffic accidents.